shohiebsense/shohiebsense.github.io/_pages/about.md

   - /about.html
 ---

-# Feel, Familiar, Will, Do, Experience.
+# Think, Feel, Do, Familiarize, Experience.

 ## Basic Info